-It is recommended that all students have a personal computer.
-Basic specifications are below, while a number of academic departments also require or recommend certain upgrades to complete coursework.
+No, but a number of departments require or recommend that students have access to a computer to complete coursework.
 While there are a number of computer labs on campus and the Virtual Computing Lab is available 24/7, owning a computer (particularly a laptop) offers many advantages.
-Check the requirements list for your academic major's computer requirements, if any.

 Is the cost of a computer included in tuition?

 No, each student is responsible for purchasing his or her own computer.